Economy of Uttar Pradesh: Ganga Expressway

-The length of the national highway and railway track is highest in India.
-A new international airport had been proposed in Gautambudh Nagar district passed by the central government and supposed to start by 2023.
-Kushinagar international airport also is due to become operational in 2021.
-Work has also started on Ayodhya airport.
-Uttar Pradesh has the most national highways and the state's 8th airport Bareilly Airport began operation in March 2021, with the first route between Bareilly and Delhi, the flight will take an hour.
-The Yamuna Expressway, which is between New Delhi to Agra, is one of the best highways in the country.
-In 2015, the state government started another expressway project between Agra to Lucknow that will reduce the journey time; it was inaugurated on 21 November 2016.
+The land around the departure points of Meerut, from where the expressway is to begin, will be developed for industries.

 On 31 December 2015, Prime Minister Narendra Modi announced an expressway between New Delhi and Meerut, which will cost ₹7,500 crore.
 It will reduce the journey time to one hour.
-Delhi-Meerut expressway was opened for public use in April 2021.In 2018 four new expressways - Purvanchal expressway, Bundelkhand expressway, Kanpur-Lucknow expressway, Gorakhpur Link expressway, Ganga expressway, Ballia link expressway are being constructed.
-Purvanchal expressway has been opened for public use in February 2022, while the Bundelkhand expressway has started operating in July2022.
+Delhi-Meerut expressway was opened for public use in April 2021.
+In 2018 four new expressways - Purvanchal expressway, Bundelkhand expressway, Kanpur-Lucknow expressway, Gorakhpur Link expressway, Ganga expressway, Ballia link expressway are being constructed.
+Purvanchal expressway has been opened for public use in February 2022, while the Bundelkhand expressway has started operating in July 2022.